ahwayakchih/serve-files/README.md

 ## Benchmarks

-These benchmarks are just to make sure that `serve-files` speed is comparable (so not much slower at least ;) with other, similar modules.
+These benchmarks are just to make sure that `serve-files` speed is comparable (not much slower at least ;) with other, similar modules.
 You can re-run benchmarks locally with: `npm run benchmarks`.

 ```